nordicmicroalgae/pipeline/README.md

 ## Prerequisites
 - Python interpreter installed for use in R with the `reticulate` package.
 Refer to [rstudio.github.io/reticulate](https://rstudio.github.io/reticulate/) for details.
-- Install the R package `SHARK4R` (> 0.1.6) for API queries towards Dyntaxa.
+- Install the R package `SHARK4R` (> 0.1.6) for API queries towards Dyntaxa and AlgaeBase.
 See installation details on [github.com/sharksmhi/SHARK4R/](https://github.com/sharksmhi/SHARK4R/).
 - Make sure you have the latest version of the `pr2database` package installed in R. See installation details on [PR2 R package](https://pr2database.github.io/pr2database/articles/pr2database.html)
 - Obtain API keys for Dyntaxa and AlgaeBase.
 To acquire a key for Dyntaxa, subscribe to the 'Taxonomy' product via the [SLU Artdatabanken developer portal](https://api-portal.artdatabanken.se/).
 Request keys from AlgaeBase directly from their developer team.
 Store your API keys in `.Renviron`.
 Use the provided function to edit this file easily: